Skip to main content

 "Planning and service area" (PSA) means a geographic region of Ohio that ODA designated as a planning and service area under rule 173-2-02 of the Administrative Code.

 "Registered nurse" (RN) has the same meaning as in section 4723.01 of the Revised Code.
-Beginning on January 1, 2023, "registered nurse" also includes a registered nurse with a "multistate license" from another state with "multistate licensure privilege," as those terms are defined in section 4723.11 of the Revised Code.
+"Registered nurse" also includes a registered nurse with a "multistate license" from another state with "multistate licensure privilege," as those terms are defined in section 4723.11 of the Revised Code.

 "RFP" means "request for proposal."

-"Unique identifier" means an item belonging to a specific consumer, caregiver, provider (in the case of rules 173-3-06.2 and 173-3-06.3 of the Administrative Code), aide (in the case of rule 173-3-06.4 of the Administrative Code), PCA (in the case of rule 173-3-06.5 of the Administrative Code), driver (in the case of rules 173-3-06.6 and 173-4-05.2 of the Administrative Code), or instructor (in the case of rule 173-4-08 of the Administrative Code) that identifies only that consumer, caregiver, provider, aide, PCA, driver, or instructor.
+"Unique identifier" means an item belonging to a specific consumer, caregiver, provider, aide, PCA, driver, or instructor that identifies only that consumer, caregiver, provider, aide, PCA, driver, or instructor.
 Examples of a unique identifier are a handwritten or electronic signature or initials, fingerprint, mark, stamp, password, barcode, or swipe card.
-A consumer, caregiver, provider, aide, PCA, driver or instructor offers their unique identifier as an attestation that a provider, or the provider's staff, completed an activity or unit of service.
+A consumer, caregiver, provider, aide, PCA, driver or instructor offers their unique identifier as an attestation that a provider, or the provider's staff, completed an activity or unit of service or as an authorization for a plan or agreement.

 Supplemental Information